gl-inet/docs/docs/setup/first-time_setup.md

+### 3) Access Admin Page
-Finally, you will be directed to the index of the web admin page.
+You will be directed to the index of the web admin page.

 ![Welcome](src/first-time_setup/main_ui.jpg)